Keep Hardware Accelerated GPU Scheduling On or Off?

 CS:GO 2 HAGS on vs HAGS off | 5700X BAE

-Valorant has more of the same impact as HAGS, wherein the 1% lows improve by almost 100 FPS.
-Likewise, the framerate also jumps from 500 FPS -> 600 FPS in some scenarios.
+Valorant experiences a similar impact from HAGS, where the 1% lows improve by almost 100 FPS.
+Likewise, the framerate also jumps from 500 FPS to 600 FPS in some scenarios.
 So yes, in some edge-case scenarios, turning HAGS on is a no-brainer.
-It is best to try your games with and without this setting, do a bit of testing and see if you find any noticeable differences.
+It is best to try your games with and without this setting, do a bit of testing, and see if you find any noticeable differences.

 Valorant HAGS on vs HAGS off | 5700X BAE